agrrh/agrrh.com/technical/raspberry_button.md

     screen -dmS button bash /opt/button.sh run /opt/button_action.sh

 Notice, this was tested with sleep ver 8.13, older versions could not support float.

+Later Gmail refused to accept letters (yes, I use this button to send some notifications) from my Pi, so I installed Postfix and configured it to use my mail mail host as relay:

+    # /etc/postfix/main.cf

+    relayhost = mail.mydomain.com

+Of course, you should NOT set up an open relay.